Costs agencies can recover

 This file helps with reporting and dispute management.
 The transactions will be provided at a summarised level to applicants on a monthly invoice.

-Please send your invoice to costrecovery@fasttrack.govt.nz
+Please send your invoice and the corresponding spreadsheet to costrecovery@fasttrack.govt.nz

 Paying invoices